 Coffee is a huge part of Turkish culture.
 In fact, traditional houses include special “coffee rooms” specifically for brewing and drinking coffee.
-In the 17th century, the Turks were spending more time drinking coffee then going to the mosques to pray, so the government made coffee illegal.
-This, however, didn’t stop the Turks from drinking coffee, and to this day it remains a rich part of their culture today.
+In the 17th century, the Turks were spending more time drinking coffee than going to the mosques to pray, so the government made coffee illegal.
+This, however, didn’t stop the Turks from drinking coffee, and to this day it remains a rich part of their culture.

 This brew is difficult, but only takes about 7 minutes.